FOSSEE/st-scripts/using_sage/script.rst

 ..
 R6

-We get the limit to be 0, as expected.
+As expected, we get the limit to be 0.

 It is also possible to limit a point from one direction.
 For example, let us find the limit of 1/x at x=0, when approaching from